January 2020 Yojana:- Download PDF Here

 Chapter 4: Sustainable Sanitation in the Cities

 The Sustainable Development Goals (SDGs) place significant emphasis on sanitation, cleanliness and hygiene.
 There is significant evidence globally that better sanitation; hygiene and cleanliness will help in effective control of various vector-borne diseases, parasite infections, and nutritional deficiencies.
-There have been studies linking cleanliness and hygiene with reduction in gastrointestinal diseases, psychological issues and allergic conditions.
+There have been studies linking cleanliness and hygiene with a reduction in gastrointestinal diseases, psychological issues and allergic conditions.

 Urban Sanitation in India:

-- A bigger cause of worry was that 75% of fresh water resources used for drinking purpose was contaminated with sewage contributing to 60% of total pollution load.
+- A bigger cause of worry was that 75% of freshwater resources used for drinking purpose was contaminated with sewage contributing to 60% of total pollution load.